hamsternipples/nosedocs/noseblog.md

 ---

 I was reminded various times through the night about similar experiences that I had as a kid. my father named me "kenneth" because he told me that God explained that I would always have a tug-of-war between "being fair in the sight of God vs. bing fair in the sight of man."
 I was keenly aware of other people and I had a sensitivity to where I could easily feel other's reactions to what I was saying.
-I'm pretty sure that mr. happy pants (train sounds guy) is fairly sensitive to others as well, but I know that (I'll call him for short) LAG is sensitive other people's reactions, too. when he gets up in the trees segment, abraham interrupts him and says, "don't just start rambling" -- and the reason for that, if he was anything like me, was he would just throw a bunch of stuff out there fishing (likely from the women) for a positive reaction to some of his buzzwords. abraham throws him off a bit with that one, so he tries out a probably tried and true buzzword about being really "present" -- to which abraham calls him out on it again saying that they don't really find him as present as he thinks he is. (he's clearly very concerned with how people (mostly the women) in the room are responding to him)
+I'm pretty sure that crusty (train sounds guy) is fairly sensitive to others as well, but I know that (I'll call him for short) LAG is sensitive other people's reactions, too. when he gets up in the trees segment, abraham interrupts him and says, "don't just start rambling" -- and the reason for that, if he was anything like me, was he would just throw a bunch of stuff out there fishing (likely from the women) for a positive reaction to some of his buzzwords. abraham throws him off a bit with that one, so he tries out a probably tried and true buzzword about being really "present" -- to which abraham calls him out on it again saying that they don't really find him as present as he thinks he is. (he's clearly very concerned with how people (mostly the women) in the room are responding to him)

 another key moment for me was when he says to abraham, as if to kind of dispel the negative image that I was painting about nosebook by saying something like, "and you know abraham we're not like *that*". abraham does't respond, neither confirming or denyint what he said. they might have shook their head, but I only had an audio recording of it.